Can bioresonance replace conventional medicine?

 You may have noticed through the content of this website that the word ‘cure’ is never used.
 Bioresonance can relieve the symptoms of many medical conditions or even make them disappear.
 Whether the patient is completely cured depends largely upon his mental attitude to the disorder and upon other psychological and social factors.
 Many therapists combine the bioresonance method with other conventional medical and naturopathic methods of therapy.
 A sensitive therapeutic discussion can often work wonders!

-Experienced bioresonance therapists report an 80 to 90% success rate, depending on the patient group.
+Experienced bioresonance allergy therapists report an 80 to 90% success rate, depending on the patient group.
 One patient in nine or ten unfortunately cannot be helped.
 Every, otherwise good, practice has its share of failures.
 All therapists must learn to deal with this.
-For we aren’t ‘gods in white coats’.
-We should learn to except failure and concentrate on the success stories.
-The 80:20 rule is well known in economics.
-We spend 20% of our working time on 80% of our routine patients and 80% of our time on 20% of our difficult patients.

 The reason for therapy failing may be an undiscovered or untreated physical or psychological therapy block.
 Or perhaps the right allergen or toxin that is responsible hasn’t been found?
 Or it may be that the therapist is not sufficiently experienced.
 We should not be afraid of referring the patient to another therapist.
 Patients and therapists not only enter into a treatment contract enshrined in law.
 The chemistry, or as we would now more accurately say, the vibes must be right.

-To sum up, bioresonance is a method of diagnosing and treating patient’s, which provides a relief to very many disorders and can help restore the patient’s health.
+To sum up, bioresonance is a method of treating allergic patients, which provides relief and can help restore the patient’s quality of life.